top of page

 Course fee:

-*This fee is for the entire 6-month certificate program, and is inclusive of the 3-month Foundations Course (not additional).
+*This fee is for the entire 6-month course and is inclusive of the 3-month Foundations Course (not additional).

 Animal Chaplaincy Micro-Credential